sygint/dotfiles/systems/cortex/README.md

-# AIDA - Secure AI Server System
+# Cortex - Secure AI Server System

-AIDA is a hardened NixOS system designed for secure AI/ML workloads and remote deployments.
+Cortex is a hardened NixOS system designed for secure AI/ML workloads and remote deployments.
 It features comprehensive security hardening, automated secret scanning, and deployment automation.

-**📍 Network Configuration**: The IP address and system variables for AIDA are configured in `systems/aida/variables.nix`.
+**📍 Network Configuration**: The IP address and system variables for Cortex are configured in `systems/cortex/variables.nix`.
 Update that file if network settings change.

 ## 🎯 Overview

-**AIDA** is a security-focused NixOS configuration designed for:
+**Cortex** is a security-focused NixOS configuration designed for:
 - Remote AI/ML server deployments
 - Secure infrastructure management
 - Automated deployments with nixos-anywhere